I have 2 fans: Become a Fan. You'll get emails whenever I post articles on OpEdNews

-Peter Dearman is a Canadian teaching English and living in Taiwan.
-He is concerned about the generally high level of bad things happening in the world today, especially on the matters of depleted uranium, repression in Burma, stolen elections, organ harvesting, Islamophobia, aspartame, sugar, species depletion, animal abuse, ocean pollution, helium depletion and probably some other things too, like 9/11.
+Peter Dearman is a Canadian teaching English and living in Taiwan. (edit) Now he runs a bar too.
+He is concerned about the generally high level of bad things happening in the world today, especially on the matters of depleted uranium, repression in Burma, stolen elections, organ harvesting, Islamophobia, aspartame, sugar, species depletion, animal abuse, ocean pollution, helium depletion and likely several other things too, like 9/11.

 He holds a Bachelor of Science with honours (major in Biology) from Acadia University, a Graduate Diploma in Journalism from Concordia University and a Certificate in Teaching English to Young Learners from Trinity College of London.